uremes/multilocusNFDS/README.md

 # Negative frequency-dependent selection in post-vaccine pneumococcal population

 This repository contains resources to replicate the parameter inference experiments reported by Corander et al. [1].
-The inference procedure is implemented with ELFI [2] in the attached notebook.
+The inference procedure is implemented with ELFI [2].

-The notebook is tested with Python 3.5 and ELFI v.
+The codes have been tested with Python 3.5 and ELFI v.
 0.7.4.

 ## Files and folders

-- **code/simulator/**
+- **code/**
-  This folder contains the multilocus NFDS simulator.
+  This folder contains the simulator and utilities for parameter inference with ELFI.
-- **code/utils.py**
-  Contais operations which are used in parameter inference with ELFI and in visualisation.
 - **data/**
   This folder contains the observed data.
-- **inference.ipynb**
-  Jupyter notebook defining the ELFI model and running the inference.

 ## References